beedub/site/_deployment/ssl.md

 ### Upload your certificate

-Use the Convox CLI to upload your certificate and private key, specifying the process and external port you want the certificate applied to.
-Continuing with the previous example, the command would look like:
+Upload you certificate using `convox certs create`:

+    $ convox certs create example.org.pub example.org.key
+    Uploading certificate...
+OK, cert-1234567890

+You can then apply this certificate to your load balancer with `convox ssl update`:

-    $ convox ssl update web:443 example.org.crt example.org.key
+    $ convox ssl update web:443 cert-1234567890

-After running this command, SSL will be terminated at the load balancer.
-Your app itself will continue to recieve unencrypted traffic on its internal port.
+    Updating certificate...
+OK

 ### Inspect SSL configuration

 You can use the Convox CLI to view SSL configuration for an app.

     $ convox ssl
-    TARGET   EXPIRES            DOMAINS
+    TARGET   CERTIFICATE       DOMAIN       EXPIRES
-    web:443  9 months from now  example.org
+    web:443  cert-1234567890   example.org  2 months from now

 ### Updating your SSL certificate

-When it's time to update your SSL certificate, use `convox ssl update` again:
+When it's time to update your SSL certificate, upload your new certificate and use `convox ssl update` again:

+    $ convox certs create example.org.pub example.org.key
+    Uploading certificate...
+OK, cert-0987654321

-    $ convox ssl update web:443 example.org.crt example.org.key
+    $ convox ssl update web:443 certs-0987654321
-    Updating SSL listener web:443...
-Done.
+    Updating certificate...
+OK

+### Removing old certificates

+You can remove old certificates that you are no longer using.
+You can see the certificates associated with your account with `convox certs`:

+    $ convox certs
+    ID               DOMAIN       EXPIRES
+    cert-1234567890  example.org  2 months ago
+    cert-0987654321  example.org  2 months from now

+    $ convox certs delete cert-1234567890
+    Removing certificate...
+OK